Samar (2013 film): Music

-The soundtrack was composed by Yuvan Shankar Raja, continuing his association with director Thiru.
-The album features five tracks, lyrics for which were penned by Na.
-Muthukumar and Kabilan.
-It was released on 4 December 2012 at Prasad Labs, with Na.
-Muthukumar and director Agathiyan, Thiru's father-in-law, being present at the event, among other media personalities.
-Yuvan Shankar Raja was in Kuala Lumpur, mastering the sound for the film, and hence could not attend the event.
-Trisha and Sunaina also missed the event as they were busy with their current projects.
-The film's score was composed by Dharan Kumar.
+The soundtrack was composed by Yuvan Shankar Raja, continuing his association with Thiru.
+It was released on 4 December 2012, with Agathiyan, Thiru's father-in-law, being present at the event.
+The background score was composed by Dharan Kumar.

-The album received a positive critical response.
-Musicperk.com rated the album 6.5/10, quoting "This album is a treat for Yuvan fans".
-Milliblog wrote: "Samar is proof that Yuvan can doze off while composing".
-Behindwoods wrote: "The album, on the whole, is a collection of new sounds, that are dark and sometimes jarring, and generic tunes that lack the spark that Yuvan showed with his earlier releases".
+Pramodh of Musicperk rated the album 6.5/10, quoting "This album is a treat for Yuvan fans".
+Karthik of Milliblog wrote: "Samar is proof that Yuvan can doze off while composing".